Coming to Lithuania

 For EU citizens

-Standard EU procedures apply for EU citizens wanting to live and work in Lithuania:
+Standard EU procedures applicable for EU citizens who aim to live and work in Lithuania:

 - To stay in Lithuania for up to 90 days, you simply need your ID card or passport.